tstack/lnav/docs/source/formats.rst

           ;SELECT :sc_status || ' (' || (
               SELECT message FROM http_status_codes
                   WHERE status = :sc_status) || ') '

+  :tags: This object contains the tags that should automatically be added to
+    log messages.

+    :pattern: The regular expression evaluated over a line in the log file as it is read in.
+If there is a match, the log message the line is a part of will have this tag added to it.
+    :paths: This array contains objects that define restrictions on the file paths that the tags will be applied to.
+The objects in this array can
+      contain:

+      :glob: A glob pattern to check against the log files read by lnav.

   .. _format_sample: